mfinelli/cmsc-421-project-1/README.md

     [2 5 7 1 3 8 6 4]

 In the above example, 2 corresponds to a queen on a2, 5 corresponds to a queen on b5, etc...
 Note that this vector is a solution to n-queens for n=8.
-It's also a *partial* solution for n=9; [2 5 7 1 3 8 6 4 9] is the complete solution for n=9.
+It's also a *partial* solution for n=9; [2 5 7 1 3 8 6 4 9] a the complete solution for n=9.

 Requirements
 ------------